toreanderson/toreanderson.github.io/_posts/2015-10-08-cisco-ucs-multi-queue-nics-and-rss.markdown

 UCS](http://www.cisco.com/c/en/us/products/servers-unified-computing/index.html)
 environment can take on different personalities based on software configuration, and the number of queues in a network adapter is no exception.
-The below commands shows how you can increasing both the number of receive and transmit queues:
+The below commands shows how you can increase both the number of receive and transmit queues:

 ````